hkamm123/startup/notes.md

 [HTML Input](https://codepen.io/hkamm123/pen/JoGPdvm) assignment was also a breeze.

+[HTML Media](https://codepen.io/hkamm123/pen/JoGPZwm) assignment: I learned how to embed videos, which is pretty cool!

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.